ferry133/ttyd1/README.md

 # ttyd - Share your terminal over the web

-ttyd is a simple command-line tool for sharing terminal over the web.
+ttyd is a simple command-line tool for your sharing terminal over the web.

 ![screenshot](https://github.com/tsl0922/ttyd/raw/main/screenshot.gif)